In this post learn why I decided to choose baby led weaning when starting solids with my baby. Then, you can hear from other mamas as well.

 Baby Led Weaning allowed Lennox to explore solid foods types.
 However, I credit Carlos (DH) and myself for always diversifying his palate.

 The older Lennox got, and the more confident we felt in his eating abilities, there was no limit on what we fed him, except foods that were choking hazards and foods not recommended for babies under 1, for example, honey.
-Go to our introductory post to see which foods are big NO NOs and post chocking hazards.
+Go to my introductory post to see which foods are big NO NOs and post chocking hazards.

 I remember when Lennox was nine-months-old…